skitlabs/laravel-mailgun-multiple-domains/README.md

 ```

 > If a domain is not specified, it defaults to `mg.{domain.tld}`.
-> If the `secret` or `endpoint` are not configured, these fallback to your configured defaults.
+> If the `secret` or `endpoint` are not configured, these fallback to your configured global defaults.

 ## Testing